-There are 10 Amicalola hiking trails, with three (the ADA-accessible West Ridge Falls Access Trail, one-mile East Ridge Trail, and New Appalachian Approach trail) offering excellent views of the 729-foot Amicalola Waterfall.
+There are several easy hiking trails to the Georgia waterfall, with three (the ADA-accessible West Ridge Falls Access Trail, one-mile East Ridge Trail, and New Appalachian Approach trail) offering excellent views of the 729-foot Amicalola Waterfall.

 Aside from hiking, the Amicalola Falls Lodge also offers visitors myriad activities for an additional charge, including live reptile exhibits, Georgia birds of prey demonstrations, and some of the best ziplining in North Georgia.

 Towering over the Eastern Continental Divide at 3,640 feet, Black Rock Mountain is Georgia’s highest state park.

 With classic Blue Ridge Mountain hiking trails, including the 2.2-mile Tennessee Rock Trail, the park offers exceptional views that span into North Carolina, South Carolina, and Tennessee.

 You can also go fishing and kayaking/canoeing in Black Rock Lake, try your hand at geocaching, and visit the park’s stunning overlooks for exceptional mountain views at sunrise and sunset.
 It is also one of the best state parks with cabins in Georgia.